 The Empire State Building offers lesson plans connecting to social studies, science and technology, history and geography, as well as a virtual tour.

 In April through October, students will rotate through hands-on stations that typically include a farm tour, planting or farm work activity, cooking or harvesting and tasting activity, and possible fourth mini-lesson.
-Priority is given to Title I schools from the South Bronx, central and East Harlem and north and central Brooklyn.
-For all other schools, there is a $50 fee.

 The Intrepid offers social, studies, history and science programs for students in pre-K through 12th grade.